Antari-yan/Introduction-Ansible/README.md

 :-

 Intention for this repository is to provide a basic introduction to Ansible while also providing a usable base structure with examples.
-The goal is not to cover anything and everything Ansible is capable of but enough to make practical use of it
+The goal is not to cover everything Ansible is capable of but enough to make practical use of it.

 :notebook: NOTE
 :-